-Below is the summary of the presentations and activity that took place at the regularly scheduled Board of Regents meeting on May 8, 2019.
+Below is the summary of the presentations and activity that took place at the Board of Regents Zoom Webinar meeting on May 13, 2020.

-The Board heard three presentations in the morning as a part of its joint policy and finance committee meeting.
+That morning, the Board heard three presentations as a part of its joint policy and finance committee meeting.

 Board of Regents

 Thank you, Chair Scheben and members of the Board.

 And thank you to everyone who is joining this Board meeting via live stream.
 We appreciate your participation.

 Before we get to my formal comments, I would like to take a moment of privilege and thank the entire NKU community for their tremendous work these past two months.
 When we had our last Board meeting we were just in the early stages of our response to the pandemic.
 In two months we have demonstrated how as a community we came together to serve our students, each other and the community.

 I’ll open by recognizing the more than 1,800 graduates we honored this past Saturday during our Virtual Commencement celebration.

 Our graduates have persevered through these difficult circumstances, in addition to the trials and tribulations most students face during ordinary times.